BestTimesToVisit.com Logo

 culture

-Respect the Native American heritage of the park.
-Learn a few basic phrases in Salish or Blackfeet languages, and visit the Apgar Village Cultural Center to learn more about the area's rich history and traditions.
-Be mindful of cultural sites and artifacts you may encounter during your hikes.
+Respect the Native American heritage of the area.
+Learn a few basic phrases in Salish or Blackfeet languages, and visit the Apgar Village Cultural Center to learn more about the local tribes and their history.
+Be mindful of sacred sites and avoid disturbing any cultural artifacts.

 food